Nayeon: 2015–present: Sixteen, Twice and solo debut

+On June 13, 2025, Tayla Parx and Nayeon released a remix of Parx's single "Era".
+On July 4, Nayeon performed at the Kaohsiung Beer Rock Festival, becoming the first Twice member to perform in Taiwan.
+On May 7, 2026, she released the song "Love Is Enough" for the soundtrack of the Korean drama series Sold Out on You.

 Public image

 In Gallup Korea's annual music poll for 2017, she was voted the sixth most popular idol in South Korea.
 In the 2018 poll, she again ranked sixth, receiving 6.7% of the votes.
 In 2019, she placed fifth, receiving 8.2% of the votes, and ranked as the eighth most popular female K-pop idol in a survey of soldiers completing mandatory military service in South Korea.
 Nayeon has been noted for being at the "center" of Twice's performances and constantly opening the group's songs.